Pre-installed software

 Pre-installed software (also known as bundled software) is software already installed and licensed on a computer or smartphone bought from an original equipment manufacturer (OEM).
 The operating system is usually factory-installed, but because it is a general requirement, this term is used for additional software apart from the bare necessary amount, usually from other sources (or the operating system vendor).

 Unwanted factory-installed software (also known as crapware or bloatware) can include major security vulnerabilities, like Superfish, which installs a root certificate to inject advertising into encrypted Google search pages, but leaves computers vulnerable to serious cyberattacks that breach the security used in banking and finance websites.

-Some "free download" websites use unwanted software bundling that similarly installs unwanted software.
+Some mirror sites for freeware use unwanted software bundling that similarly installs unwanted software.

 Unwanted software

 Often new PCs come with factory-installed software which the manufacturer was paid to include, but is of dubious value to the purchaser.
 Most of these programs are included without the user's knowledge, and have no instructions on how to opt-out or remove them.

 A Microsoft executive mentioned that within the company these applications were dubbed craplets (a portmanteau of crap and applet).
 He suggested that the experience of people buying a new Windows computer can be damaged by poorly designed, uncertified third-party applications installed by vendors.
 He stated that the antitrust case against Microsoft prevented the company from stopping the pre-installation of these programs by OEMs.
 Walt Mossberg, technology columnist for The Wall Street Journal, condemned "craplets" in two columns published in April 2007, and suggested several possible strategies for removing them.

 The bundling of these unwanted applications is often performed in exchange for financial compensation, paid to the OEM by the application's publisher.
 At the 2007 Consumer Electronics Show, Dell defended this practice, stating that it keeps costs down, and implying that systems might cost significantly more to the end user if these programs were not factory-installed.
 Some system vendors and retailers will offer, for an additional charge, to remove unwanted factory-installed software from a newly purchased computer; retailers, in particular, will tout this service as a "performance improvement."
 In 2008, Sony Corporation announced a plan to charge end users US$50 for the service; Sony subsequently decided to drop the charge for this service and offer it for free after many users expressed outrage.
 Microsoft Store similarly offers a range of "Signature Edition" computers sold in a similar state, as well as extended warranty and support packages through Microsoft.